datatrigger/datatrigger/content/post/unlimited_translation_deploy_with_docker_compose.md

 For the translation app to work, the 3 microservices need to be able to talk to each other on a network:
 * The Flask frontend sends German text through HTTP requests to the FastAPI backend, who sends back the translated text
-* The Flask frontend sends queries to the MySQL database, and get the results back
+* The Flask frontend sends queries to the MySQL database, and gets the results back

 As you can see in ```docker-compose.yaml``` file, each container is defined by a name, e.g. ```database``` or ```backend_fastapi```: